 Leaves of absence for medical reasons require appropriate documentation.
+Students taking a leave for health reasons must contact Student Health Services after completing the Exit Form with the student's advisor if the student is enrolled in the student health insurance plan and wishes to remain enrolled while on health leave.
 To return from a leave taken for medical reasons, a student must submit follow-up documentation indicating that the student is able to resume study.
 Upon receipt of this documentation, the Office of Student Support will make a decision as to the student's eligibility to return.
 Until the student receives clearance to return, a hold will be placed on registration.